 Andrew A. Wiest

-University Distinguished Professor and Founding Director of the Center for War and Society
+University Distinguished Professor of History and Founding Director of the Dale Center for the Study of War and Society

 Dr. Wiest has several publications to his credit including: